Ahmed-A-T/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 12-file_type
 script that prints the type of the file named iamafile the file iamafile is located inside /tmp directory

+# 13-symbolic_link
+Script that create a symbolic link to /bin/ls, named __ls__ the symbolic link will created in current directory